SoNelson-21/SoNelson-21.github.io/README.md

 The project helped me understand that choosing the right data structure is important not only for performance but also for keeping a program organized and easier to maintain.

-### Course Outcomes Alignment

-* Demonstrates my ability to design and evaluate computing solutions using algorithms and appropriate data structures.
-* Demonstrates my ability to improve an existing program through better searching, validation, and data organization.
-* Demonstrates my ability to use programming techniques and development tools to create a more reliable and maintainable solution.

 ### Reflection

 Revisiting this project showed me how much my understanding of algorithms and data structures has improved since taking CS 300.
 When I originally completed the project, I was mainly focused on meeting the requirements and getting the correct results.
 During the enhancement, I focused more on how the information was organized, searched, and validated.

-One challenge i faced was adding improvements without changing the main functionality of the program.
+One challenge I faced was adding improvements without changing the main functionality of the program.
 Testing different files, searches, and menu options helped me make sure the program continued to work correctly.
 Overall, this enhancement helped me better understand how the right data structures and algorithms can make a program more efficient, organized, and reliable.

 ### 3c.
 Databases